AlphaMycelium/.github/CONTRIBUTING.md

 *If you are not added as a collaborator on any of my repositories then you may stop reading now.*

+## Issues & Pull Requests

+In addition to the section above:

+- Everything should organised with labels, if an appropriate label exists.
+- No "wontfix".
+An bug might never get fixed, but leave it open anyway.
+  Closing these things just causes duplicates.
+- No closing stale issues either, unless they are a question.

 ## Merging Pull Requests

 I prefer the use of squashing to merge PRs.
 Here's why: